florinsalasan/workout-tracker/README.md

 - An overlay where users can track their workouts, adding in as many exercises and sets as they want
 - An exercise list where users can add custom exercises, as well as check some information about their personal bests for that exercise
 - A workout history tab that details the exercises the user completed along with details of the weight and reps for each set when they are clicked on to expand details of the workout
+- Preferred units of measure for weights has been implemented
+- Adding an exercise populates the sets with what was performed the last time the user has done that exercise.
+Removing a set doesn't maintain the 'previous' section though.

 ## TODO: